morganjroberts/open-UST/docs/cable-preparation.md

 The length of ribbon cable between the end of the sheath and the IDC connector should be 36 mm \( \pm \) 5 mm.
 Deviations from this will it difficult to install the cable into the transducer module later.

-The chosen cable has a continuous split/bond repeating pattern, where the split sections are 36 mm in length, and the bonded sections are 25 mm in length , detailed in [`3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf))
+The ribbon cable has a continuous split/bonded repeating pattern, where the split sections are 36 mm in length, and the bonded sections are 25 mm in length , detailed in [`3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/3M-3659-3_34-way-screened-round-ribbon-cable_datasheet.pdf))

+The IDC connector is installed on the bonded section.
 The end of the sheath should be aligned with the point where the ribbon cable changes from bonded to split (moving towards the end of the cable).
-This will provide approximately 36 mm of cable between the end of the sheath and the IDC connector.
+This will provide approximately 36 mm of cable between the end of the sheath and the IDC connector (see section below).

 1. Use a scalpel to remove the foil, exposing the ribbon cable.
 2. Mark the transition point where the ribbon cable changes from split to bonded (moving towards the end of the cable) using a permenant marker.